2026 DIMACS REU Proposed Project Descriptions

 Mentor: Feng Luo, Mathematics & Hongbin Sun, Mathematics & Zhenghao Rao, Mathematics

 Abstract: A circle packing is an arrangement of circles in a given metric surface such that no two overlap and some of them are mutually tangent.
 Circle packing theory investigates the geometry and combinatorics of packings of arbitrarily sized circles: these give rise to discrete analogs of conformal mapping, Riemann surfaces, and the like.
 The subject was revolutionized by William Thurston in 1979 and has attracted much research attention since then.
 It can be considered as discrete analytic function theory.
 In this project, we will aim to prove the famous Koebe-Andreev-Thurston's circle packing of the unit disk and its generalizations.
-The topics to be covered include Schramm's rigidity of infinite circle packing, the discrete Schwarz Lemma, inversive circle packing, and the discrete uniformization theorem for circle packing.
+The topics to be covered include Schramm's rigidity of infinite circle packing, inversive circle packing, Rodin-Sullivan's solution to Thurston's conjecture on convergence, and the discrete uniformization theorem for circle packing.

 The students should have a solid knowledge of surface topology, basic algebraic topology, and complex analysis.
 Some knowledge of Riemannian geometry of surfaces will be helpful.